 In terms of server count, both ExpressVPN and TorGuard boast a large network infrastructure.
 As such, you do not have to worry about limited servers.

 With ExpressVPN, you have access to 3,000+ servers in 94 countries and 160+ locations around the world, which is quite impressive.

 Meanwhile, TorGuard offers users 3,000+ servers in 55 countries.
 As such, ExpressVPN does gain an edge here for supporting more countries.

 ExpressVPN has bigger and better coverage than TorGuard.
 The number of available servers in countries is almost twice as big and all servers are physical.

-Moreover, ExpressVPN only uses RAM-only servers, which means there is no way your data can ever be tracked or logged, it is wiped as soon as the power goes off.
+Moreover, ExpressVPN only uses RAM-only servers, which means there is no way your data can ever be tracked or logged, it is wiped as soon as the power goes off in New Zealand.